adityagandhamal/satellite-position-estimation/Univariate Forecasting/README.md

 - Here the task of predicting and forecasting the position of a satellite is done by using data of only x-coordinates.

-- The LSTM predictc the x-coordinates of a satellite and SARIMAX forecasts the future postions.
+- The LSTM predicts the x-coordinates of a satellite and SARIMAX forecasts the future postions.

 - Below are the conclusions: